ruthrootz/azure-certifications-study-notes/az-204/scott-duffy-course.md

 ### consuming Azure services
 - Logic App
-    - it's essentailly a workflow
+    - it's essentially a workflow
     - it's point-and-click and visual
     - you can pick from tons of templates
     - it's an if-this-then-that service